l-sara/l-sara/README.md

 - 👋 Hi, I’m Ladina!
-- 👀 I’m a data specialist having worked for various UN orgs and INGOs, such as the REACH Initiative, ICAP at Columbia University, UNOCHA, and currently UNHCR / EGRISS.
+- 👀 I’m a data specialist, and have worked for various UN orgs and INGOs, such as the REACH Initiative, ICAP at Columbia University, UNOCHA, and currently UNHCR / EGRISS.
 - 🌱 I’m currently expanding my skills using Python, specifically for Data Science and Machine Learning Applications - I am super interested in researching and predicting climate change-induced migration!
 - 📫 Comment on my projects